BayashiPascal/RunRecorder/README.md

 1&2021-03-08 15:45:00&18.500000
 ```

-*Metrics (columns) are ordered alphabetically, measures (rows) are ordered by time of creation in the database.
+Metrics (columns) are ordered alphabetically (except for the first column which is always the reference of the measure), measures (rows) are ordered by time of creation in the database.
 The delimiter of columns for the CSV conversion is ampersand `&`, and the first line contains the label of metrics.
-All metrics of the project are present, and their default value is used in rows containing missing values.*
+All metrics of the project are present, and their default value is used in rows containing missing values.

-If you have a lot of data and want to retrieve only the last few ones, it is possible to do so as follow.
+If you have a lot of data and want to retrieve only the most recent ones, it is possible to do so as follow.
 In that case, rows are ordered from the most recent to the oldest.

 ```
 #include <stdio.h>